Market Volatility: Call Replay

 Trump’s tax plan

 In his first term, President Trump’s primary domestic achievement was the 2017 passage of the Tax Cut and Jobs Act (TCJA).
 It implemented significant income and estate tax cuts along with other tax law changes.
 However, the TCJA sunsets at the end of 2025.
-During the campaign, Trump emphasized his desire to extend the tax cut package.
-“This is more of a 2026 issue since the current tax rates extend through 2025,” says Haworth.
-“Therefore, it may be later in 2025 before Congressional action occurs.”
-Narrow Republican majorities in the House and Senate may also complicate the legislative process.
+During the campaign, Trump emphasized his desire to extend the tax cut package and include additional tax cuts.
+Narrow Republican majorities in the House and Senate complicate the legislative process.

 Stock market under Trump

-Some market enthusiasm for Trump’s victory may reflect the fact that markets generally prospered from 2017 to 2021, during Trump’s first term.
+Early market enthusiasm for Trump’s victory may in part reflect the fact that markets generally prospered from 2017 to 2021, during Trump’s first term.
+However, nearly two months into Trump’s new term, markets are in solidly negative territory.1 The S&P 500 enjoyed strong performance in recent administrations.

 Source: U.S. Bank Asset Management Group.
 Based on S&P 500 prices for four-year period from inauguration day (Jan.
 20) of a Presidential term’s first year to Jan.
 19 at the end of the term (four years later).
-For current term (Biden 2021), return through December 6, 2024.
+As of Jan.
+20, 2025.

 If you have questions, talk with a wealth planning professional.
 The U.S. Bank Wealth Management team is always here to help.